-In short: the past perfect or Plusquamperfekt (how we would say in German) is used to express actions that took place before a certain point in the past.
+In short: the past perfect or Plusquamperfekt (how we would say it in German) is used to express actions that took place before a certain point in the past.

 So think about it this way.
 Say you tell someone a story about what you have done yesterday.
-You want to say you played football, before you ate lunch yesterday.
-Both is in the past, but playing football happened before that and by the time you ate lunch you finished playing football.
+You want to say you played football before you ate lunch yesterday.
+Both is in the past, but playing football happened before that, and by the time you ate lunch you finished playing football.

 Example: Ich hatte Fußball gespielt, bevor ich eine Mahlzeit aß.

 2. Past participle (Partizip II) of the full verb (Vollverb).